15 Knowledge Base Examples that Work: Ideas for Your Next/Current Help Site

 Image source: Amazon Web Services (AWS)

-The detailed and technically-oriented nature of the articles aligns perfectly with AWS’s target audience of tech-savvy users.
-This approach exemplifies the importance of understanding your audience and tailoring content accordingly.
+The detailed and technically oriented nature of the articles aligns perfectly with AWS’s target audience of tech-savvy users.
+This approach exemplifies the importance of understanding your audience and tailoring content to meet their needs.

 15. ReadMe